My Super PC

 How To Assemble A Computer - PC Assembly Guide, Video Connector on Video Card

 Turn the monitor on and give it 10 seconds to warm up.
-A CRT monitor should make a degauss noise when you turn it on, which sounds similar to the noise a TV makes you first turn it on (a flat-panel monitor does not make this noise).
 Letting the monitor warm up will ensure you see as much as possible when you turn on the computer.
 The monitor LED will probably be either steady orange or blinking green.

-Flat panel LCD monitors typically have more than one input connector, such as to support either standard analog VGA monitors and digital DVI monitors.
-The Dell Ultrasharp 2001FP flat panel LCD monitor has four input connectors, but CRT models that I have used have had only the one analog VGA input connector.
+Flat panel LCD monitors typically have more than one input connector, such as to support both standard analog VGA monitors and digital DVI monitors.
+The Dell Ultrasharp 2001FP flat panel LCD monitor has four input connectors.
 For monitors with more than one input connector, configure the monitor to use the one that is connected.
 For the Dell Ultrasharp 2001FP, use the input selector button located on the front of the panel along the bottom.
 Press the input selector button until the monitor displays "DVI".

 Probably the brightness and contrast controls on the monitor are fine for now, at least good enough so that whatever is displayed will be visible.
 But bear this in mind in case everything seems to be working but the monitor is not displaying anything.
 The controls may be at an extreme setting which blacks out the entire screen.